Club Profile

 Charlton Athletic

-Almost a forgotten team in London, especially since they have been out of the Premier League since 2007, Charlton is nonetheless a fun day out: an easily reached, family-friendly club in a part of London that might surprise you with its visitor options.
+Almost a forgotten team in London, especially since they have been out of the Premier League since 2007, Charlton is an easily reached, family-friendly club that is now back up in the Championship.

 LOCATION: South East London, 15 minutes east of London Bridge station by train